 2.1 Workflow design

 We developed a model exercise to explore the sources of variability in global lake and reservoir CH4 flux estimates (Fig. 1).
-First, we combined the latest published global compilations of lake and reservoir CH4 diffusion and ebullition measurements, extended the data product to a monthly time step when possible, and determined the total number of sampling sites and duration (i.e., number of months) of sampling as a means to resolve spatial and temporal measurement variability (Fig. 1A).
-We then calibrated a temperature dependent model from Aben et al., (2017) (see Model section below) on the observed diffusion and ebullition flux in lakes and reservoirs to establish our four baseline equations, as well as eight equations to represent high and low spatial variability of the measurements, eight equations to represent high and low temporal variability of the measurements, eight equations to represent high and low model parameter variability, and eight equations to represent high and low model error (Fig. 1B).
+First, we combined the latest published global compilations of lake and reservoir CH4 diffusion and ebullition measurements, extended the data product to a monthly time step when possible, and determined the total number of sampling sites per waterbody and duration (i.e., number of months) of sampling as a means to resolve spatial and temporal measurement variability (Fig. 1A).
+We then calibrated a temperature dependent model from Aben et al., (2017) (see Model section below) on the observed diffusion and ebullition fluxes in lakes and reservoirs to establish our four baseline equations, as well as eight equations to represent high and low spatial variability of the measurements, eight equations to represent high and low temporal variability of the measurements, eight equations to represent high and low model parameter variability, and eight equations to represent high and low model error (Fig. 1B).
 Next, we applied the different model scenarios to an extended version of the GLCP data product (Labou et al. 2020., Meyer et al., 2020) and generated nine separate global CH4 flux estimates for approximately 1.42 million lakes (Fig. 1C).
 Finally, we compared the different model scenario global estimates against the baseline calibration that included no sources of variability (Fig. 1D).

 2.2 Building a new global flux database (Fig. 1A)